OnTheDEX/xrpledger-token-data-api/README.md

 * Personal projects eg. importation of token data into your portfolio tracking spreadsheets using Excel or Google Sheets, for example.

 ## Endpoint for access
+The endpoint to use is:
 `https://api.onthedex.live/public/v1`

+## Data Paths
 ### `GET`: `/daily/tokens`
 Returns a list of tokens  traded on the XRP Ledger DEX at any time within the last rolling 24 hours, together with their key metrics.